NetLogo/CSV-Extension/README.md

 Run `sbt package`.

 If compilation succeeds, `csv.jar` will be created.
-This file and `commons-csv-1.0.jar` should then be placed in a folder named `cf` in your NetLogo `extensions` directory.
+This file and `commons-csv-1.0.jar` should then be placed in a folder named `csv` in your NetLogo `extensions` directory.

 ## Common use cases and examples

 ### Read a file all at once